-More complicated combinatorial promoters can also be used to control transcription in two different directions, a example that is found in some viruses.
+More complicated combinatorial promoters can also be used to control transcription in two different directions, an example that is found in some viruses.

+Antitermination.
 A final method of activation in prokaryotes is the use of antitermination.
 The basic mechanism involves a protein that binds to DNA and deactivates a site that would normally serve as a termination site for RNA polymerase.
 Additional genes are located downstream from the termination site, but without a promoter region.
 Thus, in the presence of the anti-terminator protein, these genes are not expressed (or expressed with low probability).
-However, when the antitermination protein is present, the RNA polymerase maintains (or regains) its contact with the DNA
+However, when the antitermination protein is present, the RNA polymerase maintains (or regains) its contact with the DNA and expression of the downstream genes is enhanced.
+In this way, antitermination allows downstream genes to be regulated by repressing "premature" termination.
+An example of an antitermination protein is the protein N in phage λ , which binds to a region of DNA labeled Nut (for N utilization), as shown in Figure 1.16 [39].